-It should be recognised however, that at this stage, many development and procurement decisions are still to be made.
+The proportions of expenditure, particularly under the high case, are subject to a high degree of uncertainty.
+However, the Company have assessed the low case and the high case as the realistic parameters within which the value of contracts will fall.
+At this stage, many development and procurement decisions are still to be made.
 Changes in the anticipated expenditure or procurement patterns from those anticipated during the assessment will change the associated estimates of employment and GVA.
 The effect on employment through the supply chain depends critically on the design, construction and operation decisions that are yet to be taken, and on the extent to which Scottish companies are able to secure contracts.
+The figures also assume that a proposal of 784 MW is developed.